soler91/NameChanger/README.md

 # Usage

-/name value or !name value
+/name value or !name value.

 After setting the name you must go back to character selection.

 /toggle or !toggle